theAgingApprentice/HexaFloorRide/docs/hexaFloorRideHardware.md

        </figure>
     </td>
     <td align ="left">
-       The brains of Hexbot come courtesy of an Espressif <a href="https://va3wam.github.io/soc/technology%20stack/architecture/SOC-Technology-Stack/">ESP32</a> Software On a Chip (SOC).
+       The brains of HexaFloorRide come courtesy of an Espressif <a href="https://va3wam.github.io/soc/technology%20stack/architecture/SOC-Technology-Stack/">ESP32</a> Software On a Chip (SOC).
 We are using Zerynth's 30 pin variant of their <a href="https://testzdoc.zerynth.com/reference/boards/doit_esp32/docs/">DOIT Esp32 DevKit v1</a> development board for ESP32 integration into our circuit.
     </td>
   </tr>
 </table>